C-Adam/Coding-Notes/JavaScript/Note.md

 //We can alternatively use Object.values(restaurant.openingHours) if we need the values.

 const entries = Object.entries(restaurant.openingHours);
-console.log(entries); //This prints the following:
+console.log(entries); //This prints an array containing arrays that contain each key and value pair:
 /*
 [
   [ 'thu', { open: 12, close: 22 } ],
   [ 'fri', { open: 11, close: 23 } ],
   [ 'sat', { open: 0, close: 24 } ]
 ]

-Which is an array containing arrays that contain each key and value pair.
+*/

+//We can take this a step further with destructuring: for (const [key, { open, close }] of entries) {
+  console.log(key, open, close);
+}

+/*Which would print:
+thu 12 22
+fri 11 23
+sat 0 24
 */
 ```